Main content

 Community Empowerment

 Often, the most important advocates are those that benefit directly from programs.
-Clients of SCS programs have participated in press conferences, social media campaigns, flash mobs, and rallies in support of:
+Clients of SCS programs have participated in press conferences, social media campaigns, flash mobs, and rallies:

-• Increased funding for after care programs (Lights On Afterschool)
+• Gathered in support of increased funding for after care programs (Lights On Afterschool)

-• Awareness of unacceptable heating and hot water at NYCHA buildings
+• Spoke out against unacceptable heating and hot water issues at NYCHA buildings

-• Awareness of food insecurity, especially during the Covid-19 pandemic
+• Raised awareness of food insecurity, especially during the Covid-19 pandemic

 • Much more